ecmwf/anemoi-training/docs/dev/code-structure.rst

  Code Style and Documentation
 ******************************

 #.
-Follow PEP 8 guidelines for Python code style.
+Follow PEP 8 guidelines for Python code style, the pre-commit hooks
+   will help enforce this.
 #.
 Write clear, concise docstrings for all classes and functions using
    the Numpy style.
 #.
 Use type hints to improve code readability and catch potential